SizeDrip/Past-Projects/2D-Sensor-Fusion-main/README.md

 The largest lesson was that overall speed was not determined by kernel execution alone.
 Profiling and timing highlighted several system-level constraints:

-- repeated CPU↔GPU transfers over PCIe;
+- repeated CPU↔GPU transfers over PCIe
-- allocation and transfer work performed per frame;
+- allocation and transfer work performed per frame
-- limited workload size relative to GPU launch/transfer overhead;
+- limited workload size relative to GPU launch/transfer overhead
-- data-ingest cost outside the CUDA kernel;
+- data-ingest cost outside the CUDA kernel
-- additional opportunities to improve memory reuse and overlap transfers with execution.
+- additional opportunities to improve memory reuse and overlap transfers with execution

 Removing the binary-to-text conversion step substantially reduced ingest time.
 Potential next steps identified in the report include persistent allocations, pinned host memory, CUDA streams/asynchronous transfers, frame batching, and further kernel/thread-block tuning.

 ## Pipeline

-1. Read a camera frame, LiDAR point cloud, and corresponding GPS record.
+1. Read a camera frame, LiDAR point cloud, and corresponding GPS record
-2. Parse the binary point-cloud data directly into C++ structures.
+2. Parse the binary point-cloud data directly into C++ structures
-3. Transfer LiDAR points and calibration matrices to the GPU.
+3. Transfer LiDAR points and calibration matrices to the GPU
-4. Run `transformLidarPoints` to filter and project 3D points into image coordinates.
+4. Run `transformLidarPoints` to filter and project 3D points into image coordinates
-5. Copy projected points back for visualization and overlay GPS data on the output frame.
+5. Copy projected points back for visualization and overlay GPS data on the output frame
-6. Repeat across the sequence to produce a video-style visualization.
+6. Repeat across the sequence to produce a video-style visualization

 ## Key Files